-Edward VII, born in London on November 9, 1841, became king upon the death of his mother, Queen Victoria, in 1901.
-A popular member of social and sporting circles, Edward VII strengthened England's ties with the rest of Europe, although his relationship with Germany's emperor—his nephew—was rocky.
+Edward VII became king upon the death of his mother, Queen Victoria, in 1901.
+A popular member of social and sporting circles, Edward VII strengthened England's ties with the rest of Europe, although his relationship with Germany's emperor — his nephew — was rocky.
 His reforms of the military and navy prepared them well for World War I.

 The eldest son of Prince Albert and Queen Victoria, the future Edward VII was born Albert Edward on November 9, 1841.
 Known as "Bertie" within the family, he was subjected to a strict regimen to prepare him for the throne.
 As was customary for members of British royalty, Prince Edward attended Oxford and Cambridge universities and soon after declared his desire to pursue a career in the military.
 His mother vetoed that idea, hoping to keep him safe for the throne.
 During his short time in the army, he rose to the level of lieutenant colonel through honorary promotions.